niksonjr/logdown/readme.md

 based on the prefix name, as we will see after.

-After creating your object, you can use the regular `log`, `warn`, `info` and `error` methods as we have on `console`, but now with Markdown support.
+After creating your object, you can use the regular `log`, `warn`, `info` and `error` methods as we have on `console`, but now with Markdown support (but only if colorized options is enabled).

 ```js
 logger.log('lorem *ipsum*')